 The federal Family Educational Rights and Privacy Act of 1974 (FERPA) allows for release of student records between school districts without parental consent in compliance with a court order upon enrollment in the receiving school.
-20 U.S.C. § 1232g.26
+20 U.S.C. § 1232g.
+179

 The Uninterrupted Scholars Act of 2013 amended FERPA to permit caseworkers and other child welfare or tribal organization representatives to access personally identifiable student information without parental consent and allows for disclosure of student records pursuant to a judicial order related to a child welfare proceeding without further notice to the parent.
-20 U.S.C. § 1232g (b)(2)(B).27
+20 U.S.C. § 1232g (b)(2)(B).
+180

-The Uninterrupted Scholars Act provisions also apply to special education-related records for children ages birth to 21 with disabilities under IDEA Parts B and C, 20 U.S.C. §§ 1400 et seq.28
+The Uninterrupted Scholars Act provisions also apply to special education-related records for children ages birth to 21 with disabilities under IDEA Parts B and C.